jonathaneunice/intspan/README.rst

 The abstract "and the rest" markers are intended to make ``intspanlist`` more convenient for specifying complex partial orderings.

-**Note** Whereas ``intspan`` attempts to faithfully implement all the methods of a Python ``set`` , ``intspanlist`` is a thin shim over ``list``.
-It works fine as an immutable type, but modifications are more problematic.
-``append`` and ``extend`` operations work to maintain a "set-ish," no-repeats nature--by discarding any additions that are already in the container. ``insert`` and other ``list`` update methods, however, provide no such promises.
-Indeed, it's not entirely clear what update behavior *should be*, given the use case.
-If a duplicate is appended or inserted somewhere, should an exception be raised?
-Should the code silent refuse to add items already seen?
-Or something else?
-Maybe even duplicates should be allowed?
-Silent denial is the current default, which is compatible with set behavior and ``intspan``; whether that's the "right" choice for a fully ordered variant is unclear.
-(If you have thoughts on this or relevant use cases to discuss, open an issue on Bitbucket or ping the author.)

-Also important: Unlike this module's ``intspan`` core, ``intspanlist`` tests are not yet complete.
-You read the part about "experimental," right?
-Features, semantics, and APIs may change over time.
-Swim at your own risk.

 Performance and Alternatives
 ============================

-``intspan`` piggybacks Python's ``set`` (and ``list``) types.
+The ``intspan`` module piggybacks Python's ``set`` (and ``list``) types.
 So it stores every integer individually.
 Unlike Perl's ``Set::IntSpan`` it is not optimized for long contiguous runs.
 For sets of several hundred or even many thousands of members, you will probably never notice the difference.

 But if you're doing extensive processing of large sets (e.g. with 100K, 1M, or more elements), or doing lots of set operations on them